YihengYe/DSC180A-replication/README.md

           that named by every ~wiki.zip downloaded with their articles data in csv form.

 - elt.py: the library for the data pipeline, see the documentation for detailed functions of every function writtened.
-Basically these functions are used to fulfill the job done in run.py
+Basically these functions are used to fulfill the job done in run.py.

-- config/data-params.json: it stores the links of the source data as well as the output path for raw data
+- config/data-params.json: it stores the links of the source data as well as the output path for raw data.

-- code in src/data the source code to fulfill the functions described in run.py, they are used in elt.py
+- code in src/data: the source code to fulfill the functions about processing data.
+The current usable files are download.py( download lightdump data to data/raw) and light_dump_to_csv.py(unzipp data and save them into csvs), and their are used in elt.py.